Henties Bay: History

-Environment and tourism
+Tourism

 The town is predominantly a tourist destination for anglers and 4x4 enthusiasts.
-Since the late 1990s, its real estate market has grown a lot, especially for high-end vacation homes.
+Since the late 1990s, its real estate market has grown significantly, especially for high-end vacation homes.
+It serves as a gateway to the seal colony of Cape Cross, which lies 46 km to the north of the town.

-Henties Bay is situated in the National West Coast Recreation Area but there are few restrictions, particularly for driving off-road on the beach and across the plains.
-This brings tourists into the area but puts a burden on the sensitive environment.
-Specifically in danger are the lichen fields which take decades to recover from tracks cut through them, and the Damara tern which is endemic to the Skeleton Coast and threatened by habitat loss.
+Henties Bay is situated in the National West Coast Recreation Area, but there are not many restrictions, particularly for driving off-road on the beach and across the plains.
+This brings tourists into the area, but puts a burden on the sensitive environment.
+Specifically endangered, are the lichen fields which take decades to recover from tracks cut through them, and the Damara tern which is endemic to the Skeleton Coast and threatened by habitat loss.

 A new multimillion-dollar tourism centre was inaugurated in October 2016.

 Industry

 Areva, a French company that built the first desalination plant in Southern Africa at Wlotzkasbaken, 30 km north of Swakopmund, has proposed constructing a desalination facility north of Henties Bay.
 Plans also include an environmentally sustainable facility for the production of Jatropha, a source of bio-fuel which is adapted to arid environments.
-According to designers, the desalination plant would have capacity to supply the nearby towns of Uis, Okombahe and Henties Bay.
+According to designers, the desalination plant would have capacity to supply water to the nearby towns of Uis, Okombahe and Henties Bay.